 Self-builders in ROI often think a contemporary, or otherwise striking, design in the open countryside is unlikely to get planning permission.
 Yet Niamh Duffy and Gary Jordan’s project proves that if you have the right architectural designer, and a clear vision for a design that will enhance the landscape, you have as good a chance as any to get the green light.

-How did the house get planning permission so quickly?
+How did you get planning permission for your modern new build so quickly?

 Gary: Even though the house is not in keeping with others in the area, the local county council planning officers expressed their overall approval with the design intent.
 The architectural statement convinced them the house would make a positive contribution to the area.
 Credit where credit is due, our architect Patrick put together a brilliant submission with 3D drawings, including photo montages, showing how the house would sit within the landscape.
 All that hard work paid off and there wasn’t a single design change from the planners.

 Niamh: It was always our plan to have an architect design our home.
 We wanted something modern and timeless that would stand the test of time and that was unique to us.
 We are strong believers that architects come with a wealth of knowledge and experience not only in design, but in planning too.
 Choosing an architect is definitely an extra investment at the beginning but it’s worth every penny when you get the design of your dreams approved by your local county council.